Dating of Atlantis based on lake levels on the Altiplano

 air photo pampa aullagas

-view inside one of the channels on site at Pampa Aullagas
+view inside one of the channels on the east side at Pampa Aullagas

 Plato reported that a canal was dug through the surrounding plain to bring boats from the lake to the volcano which suggests that the surrounding altiplano originally had a higher elevation, (making lakes Tauca and Coipasa correspondingly shallower) and today, on site it does appear as if the plain has dropped, leaving the volcano now high in the air.
-Strand lines around the edge of the Altiplano also confirm that the southern Altiplano has dropped in elevation.
+Strand lines around the edge of the Altiplano mark the former levels of the great paleolakes but because they are said to slant from north to south, also confirm that the southern Altiplano has dropped in elevation.
 If it were possible to establish the date at which the Altiplano sank, that would reveal to us the date of the end of "Atlantis".

 Following on from Lake Tauca or Coipasa, successive wet and dry periods occurred with an extremely dry period from 4,000 – 3,000BC.